goshansp/rhel-edge/README.md

 # Scope
 How to build RHEL9 Edge with Microshift to push to Quay.
 Build Env is RHEL9 (see infrastructure.git/scripts/README.md) because subscription entitlements needed.
-At the time of writing there is no Microshift for RHEL10.
+At the time of writing there is no GA Microshift for RHEL10.

 # Next
-1. Create Molecule Driver for Ansible (ansible_role_template)
+1. Done: Molecule Driver (work in ansible_role_router or _microshift?)
 1. .kube/config
 1. pull-secret (TBD Ansible?)
 1. Start Microshift (infrastructure.git/scripts/microsdhift.md)